Jay-Z: 2005–2007: Kingdom Come and American Gangster

 On October 27, 2005, Jay-Z headlined New York's Power 105.1 annual concert, Powerhouse.
-The concert was entitled the "I Declare War" concert leading to intense speculation in the weeks preceding the event on whom exactly Jay-Z would declare war.
-As he had previously "declared war" on other artists taking lyrical shots at him at other events, many believed that the Powerhouse show would represent an all-out assault by Jay-Z upon his rivals.
+The concert's title, "I Declare War," led to intense speculation in the preceding weeks on whom exactly Jay-Z would declare war.
+As he had previously "declared war" on other artists taking lyrical shots at him at other events, many believed that the concert's title represented an all-out assault by Jay-Z upon his rivals.
 The theme of the concert was Jay-Z's position as president and CEO of Def Jam, complete with an on-stage mock-up of the Oval Office.
-Many artists made appearances such as the old roster of Roc-A-Fella records artists, as well as Ne-Yo, Teairra Marí, T.I., Young Jeezy, Akon, Kanye West, Paul Wall, The LOX, and Diddy.
+Many artists made appearances such as the old roster of Roc-A-Fella records artists, as well as Ne-Yo, Teairra Marí, T.I., Young Jeezy, Akon, Kanye West, Paul Wall, the LOX, and Sean Combs.

 At the conclusion of the concert, Jay-Z put many arguments to rest to the surprise of hip hop fans.
 The most significant development in this show was closure to the infamous hip hop rivalry between Jay-Z and Nas.
 The two former rivals shook hands and shared the stage together to perform Jay-Z's "Dead Presidents" blended with Nas's song "The World is Yours".